multiversx/mx-docs/docs/wallet/wallet-extension.md

 ![maiar-defi-example-authentication](/wallet/wallet-extension/wallet_extension_step6.png)

-**Step 6:** Create a password that will be used to access your wallet.
-Ensure you keep this password safe as it will be needed to access your wallet regularly and this password cannot be retrieved.
+**Step 6:** Create a password that will be used to access the wallets stored in the Maiar DeFi wallet extension.
+Ensure you keep this password safe as it will be needed to access your wallets regularly.
+Please note that this password cannot be recovered if lost.

 ![maiar-defi-example-password](/wallet/wallet-extension/wallet_extension_step7.png)